The Complete Blog Post Publishing Checklist

 So here are all of the things I make sure are done before I hit the Publish button on any blog post.

 - Make sure the content is helpful to your target audience.
-It should help them do something, make something, or solve a problem by the end of the post.
+It should help them feel something, do something, make something, or solve a problem by the end of the post.

 - Write an opening paragraph (above the “More” or excerpt line) that pulls or entices the reader into the rest of the post.

 - Use the “More” button in your WordPress editor after your introductory teaser paragraph.
 This tells WordPress, RSS readers, and your theme exactly where to cut off post excerpts.

 - Keep paragraphs short and easy to read.
 Format the post for easy scanning (bullet points, sub-headers, etc.) so the reader can quickly judge the usefulness of the post.
 Use the return button often.

 - Write sub-headlines that encourage further reading, and use H2 and H3 subheading tags.
 Include relevant keywords phrases where you can do so naturally, without sounding forced or awkward.
 (See SEO below.)

 - Make sure there are enough high-quality, relevant images to make the content easier to read.
 In addition to a full-width (whatever that means for your blog theme), eye-catching lead image, it is generally recommended to break up your text by using one image for every 350 words—but only if the images add to the content in some way.

 - Format key text and important quotes so they stand out visually.
 Use blockquotes or callout boxes to break up the text the way a magazine does.
 If Twitter is a good source of traffic for your niche, make sure your post has at least one “Tweetable” phrase or sentence called out.
 Use a social media plugin like Social Warfare to create special callout boxes that make it easy for readers to “Click to Tweet.”